Input your search keywords and press Enter.

 A Warm Welcome to Gaia holiday home Dhulikhel !!!

 Discover our green hills, stretching from the top of a mountain to its base.
 Breathe deeply… immerse yourself in the rhythms of the countryside.
 Whether you seek the tranquility of a spiritual retreat – or a happy, healthy, relaxing holiday, we are here to serve you.

 Dhulikhel is a famous place to visit near Kathmandu, Nepal.
-Just a 33 km drive on the Arniko highway delivers you to ancient Dhulikhel.
+Just a 33 km drive on the Araniko highway delivers you to ancient Dhulikhel.
 It is situated at an altitude of 1550 m.
 A perfect location for panoramic views of the Himalayan mountain range from Cho-yu in the east to Himalchuli in the west.
 Also offering beautiful Sunsets almost every evening.

-It takes 45 minutes to reach Dhulikhel by Taxi or private car or two and half to three hours by bicycle or one hour by local bus.
-Dhulikhel is an ideal spot to stop for one or more nights to explore and enjoy tradition, culture and Nepalese landscape with the finest Himalayan panoramic views.
+It takes 45 minutes to reach Dhulikhel by Taxi or private car or two and a half to three hours by bicycle or one hour by local bus.
+Dhulikhel is an ideal spot to stop for one or more nights to explore and enjoy tradition, culture, and Nepalese landscape with the finest Himalayan panoramic views.
 If you need help please feel free to contact us.